Gcalmet/burik/README.md

 ## Installation

 You can install Burik by cloning this repository and import it as suggested in `example.typ`.
-You can't find Burik on Typst universe for the moment.
+You can also find Burik on Typst universe : [burik](https://typst.app/universe/package/burik/).

 ## How it works ?